Info for New Students

 Pilates for Athletes

 Pilates is an integral part of many athletic programs for cross training purposes.
 Why is that?
 Athletes put a lot of stress on their bodies by repetitively tightening and shortening muscles which often leads to dysfunction and pain in hips, knees, low back, and feet.
-Pilates lengthens and strengthens all muscle groups, especially those used repeatedly in sports.
+Pilates strengthens all muscle groups, especially those used repeatedly in sports.
 Mobility in the body is key for healthy athletic performance & function and Pilates is an integral tool for athletes.

 Pilates for Pregnant and Postpartum Women